 Male graduates should remove mortar boards during posting of colors and National Anthem.
 Attendees will be directed to sit at the conclusion of the singing of the hymns.

-After the singing of the CSU Alma Mater and the closing the audience will be asked to take their seats and to remain seated for the retrieval of colors and the recessional of the platform party, faculty, and graduates.
+After the singing of the CSU Alma Mater and the closing words, the audience will be asked to take their seats and to remain seated for the retrieval of colors and the recessional of the platform party, faculty, and graduates.
 Commencement closes with the recessional.
 All graduates are expected to participate in both the processional and the recessional.
 Graduates may not leave the Commencement floor prior to the end of the ceremony.